 If you're not sure what the missing piece is, try asking for feedback.
 Ask your clients or close friends specific questions like:

-"What could I do better to make things easier at the office?" or
+"What could I do better to make things easier at the office?" or "What professional courses should I take to help me do a better job?"

 You want frank, honest feedback.
 So make sure your colleagues know that you are really open to their input.